Rocket-Bot-AI/helpcenter/docs/howto/collective2_connect.md

 The first thing you need to do is setup and pay for Auto-Trade.

-AutoTrading lets you choose any strategy on this Web site and have its trades placed automatically in your real-life brokerage account.
+AutoTrade, is a feature created and maintained by Collective2 that allows you to choose any strategy on their website, subscribe to it, and connect ti directly to your broker account.
+No more setup required on your behalf, and you do NOT need to move your funds outside of your own trading accounts.

 <figure markdown>
   ![Image title](/Pictures/c2/setup-3.png){ width="90%" }